abdul8090/pro-repo-starter/FIVERR_GIG_WORDPRESS.md

 ### Q: Will you teach me how to update the website?
 **A:** Yes!
 I provide a walkthrough so you can update content, add pages, write blog posts, and manage everything yourself.

+### Q: Can you redesign or revamp my current website?
+**A:** Yes!
+If you already have a site, I can revamp website pages, improve layout and speed, and modernize the full user experience in WordPress.

+### Q: Can you convert my Figma design to WordPress?
+**A:** Yes.
+I can convert Figma to WordPress and make sure the final website is responsive, editable, and aligned with your design.

 ### Q: Do you offer support after delivery?
 **A:** Yes, I offer after-delivery support to make sure everything works perfectly.
 Just reach out if you need help.